 Case 1

-The patient was treated with prophylactic subcutaneous enoxaparin, and intravenous methylprednisolone (IVMP) for five days, but her condition deteriorated to quadriplegia and respiratory failure, so plasmapheresis was initiated.
-After 11 days she underwent a control spine and brain MRI, and the results showed an extension of T2-weighted hyperintensity upward into the brainstem and a new hemorrhage.
-After 12 days, a control CSF analysis showed 5 erythrocytes/μL, 5 leukocytes/μL (51% lymphocytes), 31 mg/dL of protein, and an elevated IgG index (1.09).
-The patient was treated with intravenous immunoglobulins, and another five-day course of IVMP, followed by oral prednisone.
-Despite all therapies, the patient remained quadriplegic and mechanically ventilated.
+The patient was treated with intravenous methylprednisolone (IVMP) for five days, but her condition deteriorated to quadriplegia and respiratory failure, so therapeutic plasma exchange was initiated.
+A control spine and brain MRI after 11 days showed an extension of T2-weighted hyperintensity upward into the brainstem and a new hemorrhage.
+A control CSF analysis after 12 days showed 5 erythrocytes/μL, 5 leukocytes/μL (51% lymphocytes), 31 mg/dL of protein, and an elevated IgG index (1.09).
+The patient was treated with intravenous immunoglobulin (IVIG), and another five-day course of IVMP, followed by oral prednisone.
+Despite all therapies, the patient remained quadriplegic and mechanically ventilated.Â

 Case 2